digitalrebar/doc/deployment/config/adding-operating-systems.rst

   Boot Environment; Default List
   OS Install; Default List

-When deploying an admin node in production mode, you will want to be able to install operating systems on slave nodes.
+When deploying an admin node in production mode, operating systems will need to be installed on slave nodes.
 By default, the ``provisioner`` container will look for OS install ISO images in ``/root/.cache/digitalrebar/tftpboot/isos``.